8SELECT - Integration Documentation

 An order event is identified by its type order and an additional order property containing specific information about the products being ordered.
 This property must have the id of the order in your shop system and a lines property, containing a list of ordered items.

-Lastly, the context must contain an object with type user as described in the context section.
+Lastly, the context must contain an object with type user as described in the section.